Tax credits and benefits

 If you have savings, this may affect your UC award.
 If you have savings of £6,000 or more, then DWP will consider that you have £1 of income for every £250 you have over the £6,000 threshold and reduce your award accordingly.
 If you have savings of more than £16,000, you will not be able to get any UC.
-There are special rules for people who are moved across from tax credits to UC by HMRC/DWP under managed migration from 2019 which may mean you can still claim even if you have savings of more than £16,000.
+There are special rules for people who are moved across from tax credits to UC by HMRC/DWP under the formal ’Move to UC’ managed migration exercise which may mean you can still claim even if you have savings of more than £16,000.

 For UC, once a child reaches age 16 they become a qualifying young person and can be included in a UC claim up to (but not including) the 1st September following their 16th birthday.
 After that the rule is slightly different because, provided they remain in full-time non-advanced education or approved training and they were enrolled on, or started, the course before they were 19, they can only be included up to (but not including) the 1st September following 19th birthday.
 This is different to child benefit and to child tax credit, where a qualifying young person can be included in a claim until they reach age 20 as long as the course started before their 19th birthday.

 More information about UC and the transition to UC is available on our website for advisers and on the GOV.UK website on the following pages: